-2021: Transfers represent (1) secured second lien debt of J.R.
-Hobbs with a total cost basis and fair value of \$52.5 million and \$52.4 million, respectively, which was converted into secured first lien debt during the three months ended June 30, 2021, (2) secured first lien debt of D.P.M.S., Inc. with a total cost basis and fair value of \$12.3 million and \$7.3 million, respectively, which was converted into secured second lien debt of Galaxy Technologies Holdings, Inc. ("Galaxy Technologies Holdings") during the three months ended September 30, 2021 and (3) preferred equity of Galaxy Technologies, Inc. with a total cost basis and fair value of \$11.5 million and \$16.0 million, respectively, which was converted into common equity of Galaxy Technologies Holdings during the three months ended September 30, 2021.
+For the nine months ended December 31, 2021, transfers also include (1) secured second lien debt of J.R.
+Hobbs with a total cost basis and fair value of \$52.5 million and \$52.4 million, respectively, which was converted into secured first lien debt in June 2021, (2) secured first lien debt of D.P.M.S., Inc. with a total cost basis and fair value of \$12.3 million and \$7.3 million, respectively, which was converted into secured second lien debt of Galaxy Technologies Holdings, Inc. ("Galaxy Technologies Holdings") in September 2021, and (3) preferred equity of Galaxy Technologies, Inc. with a total cost basis and fair value of \$11.5 million and \$16.0 million, respectively, which was converted into common equity of Galaxy Technologies Holdings in September 2021